matthiasn/angular-grunt-protractor-starter/README.md

     npm install -g protractor
     webdriver-manager update

-All commands above may require superuser priviledges.
+All commands above may require superuser privileges.
 Only run with *sudo* if required though.

 Then, we need to install the project-specific dependencies from inside the current folder:

     npm install

-Finally, we need to run Bower first to install client-side dependencies:
+Finally, we need to run Bower to install client-side dependencies:

     bower install

 That's it for the installation.
-Now in order to run the protractor tests, we will first of all need a local webserver.
-A good choice for this is the node module **[http-server](https://www.npmjs.org/package/http-server)**.
-You may want to have it available anywhere in your system.
-If so, install it like this:
+Now in order to run the **Protractor** tests, we will first of all need a local webserver.
+A good choice is the **[http-server](https://www.npmjs.org/package/http-server)** node module.
+You may want to have it available globally.
+To install it, simply run:

     npm install -g http-server